crazyhottommy/RNA-seq-analysis/salmon_kalliso_STAR_compare.md

 ![](https://cloud.githubusercontent.com/assets/4106146/16706030/c12d39de-4562-11e6-9622-6720a55e4a28.png)

-It is kind of mathematical, but the [general idea is](https://groups.google.com/forum/#!searchin/kallisto-sleuth-users/Effective$20Length/kallisto-sleuth-users/SlJWXFMEEiM/ftkrtPZyAQAJ):
+It is quite mathematical, but the [general idea is](https://groups.google.com/forum/#!searchin/kallisto-sleuth-users/Effective$20Length/kallisto-sleuth-users/SlJWXFMEEiM/ftkrtPZyAQAJ):

 >If we take the fragment length to be fixed, then the effective length is how many fragments can occur in the transcript.
 This turns out to be length - frag_len +1.
 The number of fragments coming from a transcript will be proportional to this number, regardless of whether you sequenced one or both ends of the fragment.
 In turn, when it comes to probabilistically assigning reads to transcripts the effective length plays a similar role again.
 Thus for short transcripts, there can be quite a difference between two fragment lengths.
 To go back to your example if you have transcript of length 310, your effective length is 10 (if fragment length is 300) or 160 (if fragment length is 150) in either case, which explains the discrepancy you see.